srcclr/build-inspector/README.md

 ### Bundler Example

 ```
-cp whitelists/bundler_whitelist.yml whitelist.yml
+cp configs/bundler_inspect.yml .inspect.yml
 ruby profiler.rb https://github.com/jsyeo/harmless-project.git "bundle install"
 ```

 This sinata project uses a malicious gem that uploads your machine's environment variables to firebase.
 After running, you should see an output printed to stdout showing a list of outgoing connections.
 It should show that the `bundle install` step connected to firebase.

-### Whitelisting host names
+### Configuration

-The tool monitors all network activities and shows a list of outgoing connections to the user.
+The tool monitors all network activities and file system activities.
-To ignore host names and ip addresses, simply add them to `whitelist.yml`.
+To ignore hosts or exclude directories from the monitoring, create and add an `.inspect.yml` in the repositority.
-The whitelist file is simply a YAML file that looks like this:
+The `.inspect.yml' file is simply a YAML file that looks like this:

 ```
 ---

+whitelist:
 - 10.0.2.2
 - 8.8.8.8
 - bundler.rubygems.org
 - rubygems.org
 - rubygems.global.ssl.fastly.net

+directories:
+  excluded:
+    - /home/vagrant/.gem
+  included:
+    - /etc
 ```

-There are examples for different build systems in the `whitelists` directory.
+There are examples for different build systems in the `configs` directory.
-You may copy the approriate whitelist for your build system to the root of this project or you may write one from scratch.
+You may copy the approriate configs for your build system to the root of this project or you may write one from scratch.

 ## Development
 When you want to experiment, just do `vagrant sandbox on`.
 Make all the changes you want to the image.
 If you'd like to keep them do `vagrant sandbox commit` and if you don't do `vagrant sandbox rollback`.